tlhakhan/ipxe-iso/README.md

 # README
-This repo helps build a simple iPXE CD to drop into the iPXE shell on boot.
-The iPXE shell will not invoke any DHCP requests unless by the `dhcp` command.
-This iPXE shell is a perfect landing area for Packer to type boot commands, which can invoke DHCP and chain an templated iPXE script from a webserver.
+This repo helps build a simple iPXE ISO and iPXE USB to drop into the iPXE shell on boot.
+This iPXE shell is a perfect landing area for Packer to type boot commands, which can invoke DHCP and chain a templated iPXE script from a webserver elsewhere.

 ## Releases
 Get a copy of the ISO file from the releases section <https://github.com/tlhakhan/ipxe-iso/releases>.